ChickenChiang/tp/docs/UserGuide.md

 </div>

-# Extra Team Builder Features
+# 5.Extra Team Builder Features

 Team Builder has some quality of life features that may help you in many different ways.